 What is a Living Lab?

 The Living Lab is an interdisciplinary network of students and staff collaborating to investigate the solutions to real-life, local ecological justice issues.
-We aim to support students to engage with social and ecological issues in meaningful ways.
+We aim to support students to engage with social and ecological issues in meaningful ways, as our website explains.

 Posts can found under #LivingLab and #FeedingTheCampus.
 Follow us on twitter Ecological Justice at York St John (@YSJEcolJustice) / Twitter